Explicit $L^2$ bounds for the Riemann $\zeta$ function: First approach: as in a mean value theorem

 Furthermore, we have $|s+1|,\ldots,|s+j|>|\Im(s)|^j$, and $\sigma+j\leq j+1$ implies that $|(1+\delta)^{s+j}\pm(1-\delta)^{s+j}|\leq(1+\delta)^{j+1}+(1-\delta)^{j+1}$, since the left hand side is an increasing function of $\sigma$.
 These two facts imply that

-We want $\delta$ to be small, so as to keep the upper bound in \eqref{eq:dusino} small, but not too small, since we require the right hand expression of \eqref{eq:Gfirstbound} to be positive and bounded away from $0$.
+We want $\delta$ to be small, so as to keep the upper bound in \eqref{eq:dusino} small, but not too small, since we want the expression on the right of \eqref{eq:Gfirstbound} to be positive.

 The terms $\delta^{j}T^{j}$ in \eqref{eq:Gfirstbound} tell us that we cannot afford more than taking $\delta=\frac{r}{T}$, which we choose, for some $0<r\leq\frac{T}{2}$ large enough (depending only on $n$) to make the right hand side of \eqref{eq:Gfirstbound} positive.
 Therefore, all conditions requested in the above paragraph hold.
 Let $D_{\min}$ be the square of the expression on the right of \eqref{eq:Gfirstbound}, so that $\inf_{|\Im(s)|\geq T}|1-G(s)s|^{2} \geq D_{\min}$.